tamberg/microbit-ghoust/README.md

 <img src="images/ghoust-chaya-adapter-back.jpg" width="512" />

-Loosely strap the Micro:bit to the adapter with a zip tie.
+Loosely strap the micro:bit to the adapter with a zip tie.

 <img src="images/ghoust-chaya-adapter-front.jpg" width="512" />